Woman with voluminous red hair looking straight ahead

 • You can make fine or thin hair appear thicker by getting a haircut, blow-drying your hair upside down, using dry shampoo, or getting highlights.

-• Take care of fine or thin hair by visiting the salon for regular haircuts and protecting it from damage.
+• Take care of fine hair by visiting the salon for regular haircuts, protecting it from damage, and styling with products that promote a healthy scalp.

 Jump to

-How to Tell If You Have Fine or Thin Hair
+How to Tell If You Have Thin Hair vs. Fine Hair?

-Determining if you have fine or thin hair is simple.
-If you run a strand of hair between your finger and thumb and can’t feel it, you likely have fine hair.
+Determining if you have thin hair vs. fine hair is simple.
+If you run a strand of hair between your finger and thumb and can’t feel it easily or barely notice it, you likely have fine hair.
 If you have thin hair, your hair may feel lightweight, and you may notice more of your scalp when standing beneath bright lights.
+For thinning hair, see your dermatologist.

 • Get a haircut.
-Long hair can sometimes make fine or thin hair look stringy.
-Visit the salon and ask for a lob or a bob to make your hair appear more voluminous.
+Long hair sometimes makes fine hair look stringy.
+Visit your salon regularly and talk to your stylist about bobs, lobs, and other hairstyles that make hair appear more voluminous.

 • Add a visual lift with highlights.
 Highlights add dimension and can create the illusion of thicker hair.
 You can also try baby lights or balayage.

 • Protect your hair from damage.
 Since fine hair is delicate, it can become damaged easily.
-Pro stylist tip: Try a hair serum like OLAPLEX No.9 Bond Protector Nourishing Hair Serum.
+Pro stylist tip: try a hair serum like OLAPLEX No.9 Bond Protector Nourishing Hair Serum.
 This serum protects your hair from heat damage and reduces tangles, which can cause breakage when your hair is wet.
-It’s important to try to limit heat styling as well.
+You may want to limit heat styling as well.

 • Sleep with a silk pillowcase.
 Silk pillowcases don’t just look chic—they’re an important way to help you manage your fine or thin hair.
 These pillowcases can help reduce friction, which can prevent tangles and breakage.

 • Get regular haircuts.
 Fine and thin hair are more likely to get split ends.
-Getting a haircut can help keep your hair strong and healthy looking.
+Regular haircuts help keep your hair strong and healthy looking.

 • Avoid tight hairstyles.
 Tight hairstyles like buns, ponytails, and tight braids can lead to breakage and damage your hair follicles.
 It’s okay to wear tight hairstyles every now and then, but don’t wear them every day if you want to keep your looking full and healthy.

 Now that you know how to take care of fine or thin hair, you can help keep it looking healthy and beautiful.
-Find more haircare tips or take our quiz to uncover your personalized OLAPLEX routine.
+Find more haircare tips or take our Hair Quiz to uncover your personalized OLAPLEX routine.

 Sources